History of William Shatner in Timeline

 March 2021: Senior Moment Film Release

-In 2021, The Forward noted that William Shatner was dismissive of a Jewish convert of color, which drew comparisons to his previous arguments about the term 'cis' and Autism Speaks.
+In 2021, The Forward noted that William Shatner was dismissive of a Jewish convert of colour, comparing the incident to his arguments about the term "cis" and Autism Speaks.

-In 2021, at age 90, William Shatner flew into space aboard Blue Origin NS-18, a Blue Origin sub-orbital capsule, becoming the oldest person to fly in space.
+In 2021, at age 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to do so and experiencing the overview effect.

 On December 4, 2022, William Shatner made a guest appearance at the L.A.
 Comic Con.

-In 2023, Brent Spiner stated that William Shatner informed him his Twitter (now X) account was managed by an employee, and that Shatner had minimal direct involvement in its content.
+In 2023, Brent Spiner stated that William Shatner had told him his Twitter (now X) account was managed by an employee, and Shatner had minimal direct involvement in the account's content.

 In 2023, Joy Rutenberg, William Shatner's older sister, passed away.

-2025: Takei wishes Shatner a happy 94th birthday
+2025: Takei wishes Shatner well on his birthday

-In 2025, George Takei publicly wished William Shatner a happy 94th birthday, signaling a possible thaw in their long-standing strained relationship.
+In 2025, George Takei publicly wished William Shatner a happy 94th birthday, demonstrating a possible shift in their relationship, or at least a public gesture of goodwill.

 2025: Saturn Award